How To Add Charts And Graphs To WordPress

 To learn how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, see the article below:

-After importing your data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file containing the right data), and click ‘Next‘ …
+After importing your data, make sure that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file with the right data), and then click ‘Next‘ …

-Depending on the chart or graph type you’ve selected, the plugin displays a number of customization settings …
+Depending on the chart or graph type you’ve chosen, the plugin displays a range of customization options and settings …

-The plugin gives you total control over your information, and updates your display in real time …
+The plugin gives you full control over your information, and updates your display in real time …

 - General Settings – Configure settings for the chart’s title, font styles, tooltip, and legend.